MSchmoecker/ComfyMods/ContentsWithin/README.md

 ![Showcase](https://raw.githubusercontent.com/MSchmoecker/ComfyMods/fa1ed01535dc93e83a9319a5d29a8641057017f5/ContentsWithin/ContentWithinPreview.png)

-This is a reworked fork of [Redseiko's ContentsWithin](https://valheim.thunderstore.io/package/ComfyMods/ContentsWithin/), licensed under GPL-3.0, that doesn't transpile player methods but only patches GUI methods.
-This makes it compatible with [MultiUserChest](https://valheim.thunderstore.io/package/MSchmoecker/MultiUserChest/), Auga and maybe even a few other mods.
+This mod is a reworked fork of [Redseiko's ContentsWithin](https://valheim.thunderstore.io/package/ComfyMods/ContentsWithin/), licensed under GPL-3.0, that doesn't transpile player methods but only patches GUI methods.

+This change makes it compatible with [MultiUserChest](https://valheim.thunderstore.io/package/MSchmoecker/MultiUserChest/), [Auga](https://valheim.thunderstore.io/package/RandyKnapp/Auga/) and maybe even a few other mods.
+Additionally it fixes a few minor bugs like the mouse beeing visible for shorts periods of time or being able to move items while the ESC manu is open.
+See the changelog for more information.

-## Installation
+## Manual Installation
 This mod requires [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/).
 Extract all files to `BepInEx/plugins/ContentsWithin`